PROs and CONs of Selling a Tenant Occupied Property

 Availability

-Since the property is tenant occupied there will most likely be a lease in place.
-If there is a lease the property cannot be sold until it ends or both parties are willing to terminate it.
+Since the property is tenant-occupied there will most likely be a lease in place.
+If there is a lease the property cannot be sold until it ends, both parties are willing to terminate it, or the new buyer is willing to honor the lease.
 If a tenant won’t leave until the lease ends this may not work for a buyer’s time frame.

 Uncertainty

-Unlike an owner-occupied property where a buyer is confident the seller will vacate the property that isn’t always the case when a home is tenant occupied.
+Unlike an owner-occupied property where a buyer is confident the seller will vacate the property that isn’t always the case when a home is tenant-occupied.
 Depending on the situation some buyers are concerned the tenant won’t vacate the property prior to closing.
 Some are also concerned about the condition the property will be in.
 Will it be filthy?
-Will they take things that belong to the property?
+Will they take things that are supposed to stay with the property?

 Talkative